The appetite for ethical brands that demonstrate authentic, socially-responsible credentials is growing

 Whether that’s buying from farmers’ markets or choosing local business over corporate giants, consumers are sending a message.
 There’s a fine line between luxury and wastefulness.
 Where the exotic was once desirable, locally-sourced is now the ultimate badge of honour.
 Brands and retailers need to take notice.

 A stand-out example of a brand which places ethics and localism at its core is the Co-op.
 The brand recently reinstated its ‘clover leaf’ logo to signal a renewed commitment to a proud ethical heritage.
 Outside retail, at NFU Mutual our own community-focussed values are why we operate from hundreds of local rural branches.
 These roots in the community also contribute to our customer service success and differentiate us from the online-only competition.

-Global market researcher Mintel thinks we’ll see brands react to consumer concerns by offering greater transparency in beauty and household ingredients, and a shift towards those foods promoting local purity credentials.
+In 2018, global market researcher Mintel reported that we would see brands react to consumer concerns by offering greater transparency in beauty and household ingredients, and a shift towards those foods promoting local purity credentials.